There's a plain-HTML version of this site; this link takes you there

 hi! i'm charlotte!

-i go by charlotte, my pronouns are she and her , i study something computer-science-adjacent in aachen, germany, and make some apps and websites sometimes.
+i go by charlotte, my pronouns are she and her , i study math in aachen, germany, and make some apps and websites sometimes.

 voluntarily, i use (in order of preference): python, js